Skip to content

 Settlement Verification

-Before accepting settlement, the system verifies:
+Before submitting settlement, the Trust Gateway verifies:

 • PolicyGrant signature validity